Heaney pens an elegy to the loss of an irrecoverable resource.

-- High summer: summer at its height;
+- high summer: summer at its warmest and brightest;

 - fallen knight: a knight brought down from his horse;